-When we first switched to a real food diet, reading labels was absolutely crucial.
-There are so many different products on the market, and not all were considered healthy or safe.
+When we first switched to eating real food, reading labels was absolutely crucial.
+There are so many different products on the market, and we have several ingredients we try to avoid, which sometimes hide in surprising places.

-Reading labels is what inspired us to make non-food things too, like hand sanitizer, foaming hand wash and even carpet deodorizer.
-I can’t enough pronounce half the ingredients listed on some of those labels!
+Reading labels is what inspired us to make our own versions of non-food items too, like hand sanitizer, foaming hand wash, and even carpet deodorizer .
+I can’t even pronounce half the ingredients listed on some of those commercial labels!

-But harmful and unknown ingredients on labels are the main reasons I started shopping at Grove Collaborative.
+While finding clean products is the main reason I started shopping at Grove Collaborative, that’s not the only reason.
 I also love it for:

 - Savings over supermarket prices